vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * :ref:`from-nothing-to-unprivileged-shell`
 * :ref:`unprivileged-shell-to-privileged-shell`

 In this blog post, we have mentioned, what can be done in each separate stage.
 Furthermore, we have also provided :ref:`tips-and-tricks` for solving vulnerable VMs.
 Additionally :doc:`LFF-IPS-P2-VulnerabilityAnalysis` could be referred for exploitation of any particular services (i.e. it provides information such as "If you have identified service X (like ssh, Apache tomcat, JBoss, iscsi etc.), how they can be exploited").
-Lastly there are also appendixes related to :ref:`A1-Local-file-Inclusion` and :ref:`A2-File-Upload`.
+Lastly there are also appendixes related to

+- :ref:`A1-Local-file-Inclusion`
+- :ref:`A2-File-Upload`
+- :ref:`A3-Tranfer-Files-From-Linux-to-Windows`

 .. _finding-the-ip-address: